The Brazilian shot stopper wasn't truly tested in this match as Lazio's best opportunity went begging when Floccari headed wide.

 The Frenchman dealt well with the Lazio threat.
 Over-acted when involved in a late challenge with Kozak and went to ground.

-An improved performance from the Norwegian full-back, who had no trouble at all with Sculli and provided a couple of tantalizing crosses.
+An improved performance from the Norwegian full-back, who had no trouble at all with Sculli and provided a couple of tantalising crosses.

 Was able to handle Floccari with ease and nearly opened the scoring in the first-half, though his shot was blocked practically on the line.
 Also won a couple crucial one-on-one challenges.